ActiveInferenceInstitute/ActiveInferAnts/1_PREPARE/Methods/Research/FieldSHIFT-2/Inputs_and_Outputs/Shifted_Dissertations_Improved_Once/Improved_Written_Dissertation_Outline_shifted_Synthetic_Chemistry_to_Synthetic_Neuroscience.md

 3. How do neural circuits maintain equilibrium amidst dynamic inputs?
 4. What implications do these concepts have for neurodegenerative disease therapies?

----

 ## Literature Review

 ### Historical Context of the Original Domains

 #### Chemical Reactions

-The study of chemical reactions has a rich history, advancing from early alchemical practices to the rigorous methodologies of modern chemistry.
-Key principles such as reaction kinetics, thermodynamics, and catalysis have been instrumental in understanding how substances interact and transform.
-Pioneers like Antoine Lavoisier and Dmitri Mendeleev laid the groundwork for understanding chemical identities and behaviors, while later advancements in quantum chemistry have provided deeper insights into molecular interactions.
+The study of chemical reactions has a rich history, beginning with early theories of matter and culminating in modern principles of kinetics and thermodynamics.
+Key advancements, such as the Arrhenius equation and the concept of activation energy, have shaped our understanding of reaction rates and mechanisms.
+The development of spectroscopy and chromatography has further enabled the analysis of complex chemical interactions.

 #### Neural Networks

-Neural network theory has evolved significantly since the early days of artificial intelligence.
-Initially inspired by biological neural networks, early models like the perceptron laid the groundwork for understanding how simple units can combine to solve complex problems.
-As our understanding of biological processes has deepened, so too have the models.
-Contemporary approaches incorporate insights from cognitive neuroscience, leading to sophisticated architectures capable of learning and adaptation.
+Neural network theory has evolved significantly since the inception of the first artificial neural networks in the mid-20th century.
+Early models focused on simple perceptrons, while contemporary approaches incorporate deep learning and complex architectures that mimic biological neural networks.
+Cognitive neuroscience has also provided insights into the biological underpinnings of neural processes, emphasizing the importance of synaptic plasticity and network dynamics.

 ### Current State of Knowledge in Both Fields

 #### Chemical Reaction Dynamics

-Current methodologies in studying chemical reactions involve advanced techniques such as spectroscopy, chromatography, and computational chemistry.
-Researchers are now able to visualize reaction pathways and understand the energetics involved in reactions at a molecular level.
-This has led to significant advancements in catalysis, where the role of catalysts in accelerating reactions is well documented.
+Current methodologies in studying catalysis, kinetics, and thermodynamics have advanced through the integration of computational chemistry and experimental techniques.
+Understanding reaction mechanisms at the molecular level has become increasingly sophisticated, allowing for predictive modeling of chemical behavior.

 #### Neuroscience

-In neuroscience, significant strides have been made in understanding neural circuits, synaptic plasticity, and learning mechanisms.
-Techniques such as optogenetics and functional magnetic resonance imaging (fMRI) have revolutionized our ability to observe and manipulate neural activity in real time.
-However, there remains a need for integrative models that can account for the dynamic and often non-linear nature of neural interactions.
+The current understanding of neural circuits, synaptic plasticity, and learning mechanisms has been enriched by advancements in neuroimaging and electrophysiological techniques.
+Research has highlighted the dynamic nature of synapses and the role of neurotransmitters in modulating neural activity.
+However, the interplay between chemical principles and neural dynamics remains underexplored.

 ### Gaps and Opportunities Presented by the Shifted Domain

-Despite the advancements in both fields, there are notable gaps in the literature where cross-disciplinary insights could lead to significant advancements.
-For instance, while chemical kinetics provides a robust framework for understanding reaction dynamics, similar models are lacking in neuroscience.
-This dissertation aims to fill these gaps by proposing an integrative model that encompasses both chemical and neural dynamics.
+Despite the advancements in both fields, there exist significant gaps where cross-disciplinary insights could lead to substantial advancements.
+The lack of integrative models that encompass both chemical and neural dynamics presents an opportunity for innovative research.
+By bridging these domains, we can develop a more comprehensive understanding of neural function and its implications for health and disease.

----

 ## Theoretical Framework